This documentation is for cPanel & WHM version 64 builds. The "STABLE" version of our documentation can be found in the Documentation space.

 |Virtual Host 1||Virtual Host 2||Result|

-AutoSSL will generate one certificate for the account which secures all 200 domains.
+AutoSSL generates one certificate for the account, which secures all 200 domains.

 |100 domains||202 domains|

 To select an AutoSSL provider, perform the following steps:

 Select the desired AutoSSL provider or select disabled to disable this feature.

 - If the AutoSSL provider requires that you accept their Terms of Service or other similar agreement, read the document and select the appropriate checkbox to agree to those terms.